instana/go-sensor/example/k8s-env/README.md

 1. Log in to Instana
 2. Navigate to Applications → `mysql-service`
 3. View traces, metrics, and infrastructure data

-### Podman-Specific Issues

-**"podman-env only compatible with crio runtime"**: Your minikube uses Docker runtime.
-Use the tarball method instead of `minikube podman-env`.

 ## Cleanup